 You need to take a valid passport, recently endorsed I-20, EAD card, and a letter verifying an offer of employment showing your salary, location, job duties, and beginning date.
 You should also be prepared to discuss how the job experience will apply to a job in your home country and how you intend to apply it.

 United States law requires you to obtain written authorization before starting any type of compensated employment.
 Beginning work without appropriate authorization from your J-1 program sponsor (the organization which issued your DS-2019) is a serious violation of your J-1 status.
-Please check with International Programs regarding your options for paid employment.
+Please check with the Center for International Programs regarding your options for paid employment.

 On Campus Employment